In short, yes! ManyPets insurance covers emergency veterinary care.

 Severe gastrointestinal problems (e.g., persistent vomiting, diarrhea, or loss of appetite)

 Sudden difficulty standing or walking (including wobbliness or dragging legs)

 Coughing, choking, trouble breathing

 Swelling of the limbs

 You think your pet has eaten something toxic

-If you’re uncertain, feel free to call your vet or the ASPCA Animal Poison Control Center before heading out the door: You might learn whether there’s anything you should do before leaving your home, like inducing vomiting if your pet has eaten something toxic.
+If you’re uncertain, feel free to call your vet or the ASPCA Animal Poison Control Center before heading out the door.
+You might learn whether there’s anything you should do before leaving your home, like induce vomiting if your pet has eaten something toxic.

 One last note: The details of your insurance coverage have no bearing on when you should seek emergency vet care.
 When it comes to your pet’s health, you should always err on the side of caution.

 Emergencies happen, even when we're careful.
 Make sure you can always afford vet care — get a ManyPets quote today.